Shannon-Goddard/Goddard_Shannon_bikesharing/README.md

 **Format**
 Write your analysis in a markdown file named citibike_analysis.md, using VS Code.
 Your document should include a title.
 There are different sizes, or levels, of headings that correspond to the number of "#" signs preceding the title.
 For example:
 # NYC Citi Bike Analysis
-## Smaller Title
-### Even Smaller Title
-The following image shows what your file will look like with text added below the title:
-# NYC Citi Bike Analysis
-This is a summary of the analytic work that I did with the NYC Citi Bike data.
-## Smaller Title
-### Even Smaller Title
-When you put citibike_analysis.md in GitHub, here's what it will look like: